ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 The example below shows the definition of an AntiPCNE terminal for outbound calls made using LU name AP1LU01O, and the associated external server containing the X25 call parameters:

 |image51|
-*Outbound terminal definition for X25 AntiPCNE*
+*Outbound Terminal Definition for X25 AntiPCNE*

 |image52|
 *External server definition for X25 AntiPCNE*